 Photobiomodulation includes all non-thermal light modalities: red light therapy, blue light therapy, etc, as well as infrared when used for its photon energy rather than its heating ability.

-The names below refer to red, blue, and other therapeutic light therapy modalities that use low energy rather than lasers.
+The names below refer to red, blue, and other therapeutic light therapy modalities that use low energy LED bulbs rather than lasers.

 Photobiomodulation subsumes “cold,” “low-level” and “low intensity” previous names for non-ionizing, non-thermal light therapy.

-Non-Laser, Non-Thermal Therapies (any use of “laser” in an error in the term):
+Non-Laser, Non-Thermal Therapies (any use of “laser” is an error in the term):

 - Photobiomodulation is the standardized term that includes Color Light and Infrared therapy